heremaps/gluecodium/docs/lime_idl.md

 LimeIDL supports two kinds of identifiers (names): simple identifiers and escaped identifiers.

 Most of the identifiers are simple ones.
 They should follow common rules for identifiers:
-* can contain only Latin letters, digits and underscores `_`.
+* can contain only Latin letters, digits, and underscores `_`.
-* cannot begin with a digit.
+* cannot start with a digit.

 Escaped identifies are enclosed in '`' backticks.
 Escaped identifiers support the whole range of Unicode characters.
 The only characters that are not allowed are line breaks and backticks.